fru-io/docs-live/docs/known-issues.md

 * `ddev-live push files` only works when the local directory is referenced as `.`
 * You will see additional information during `ddev-live create site` regarding github `[github] GithubRepoSynced: False (GithubRateLimit: Github RateLimit Reached!
 Requeueing to execute after reset period)`.
 This does not affect the `ddev-live create site` process.
 * You will see additional information during `ddev-live create site` regarding fpm `[fpm] ImageBaseUpToDate: False (DistroUpdateAvailable: New FPM version available: 7.2)`.
 This does not affect the `ddev-live create site` process.
 * `ddev-live describe restore` is only inspecting files restores, not db restores.
+* `ddev-live exec` commands queue and cannot currently be run simultaneously, leading to long waiting times.

-Last updated Mon Sep 23 19:52:32 2019 UTC
+Last updated Mon Sep 24 16:08 2019 UTC